 Useful gaming features include Black Stabilization (improves visibility in dark scenes), various picture modes, on-screen timers, a refresh rate tracker and crosshair overlays.

 Besides the standard image settings (brightness, contrast, color temperature, aspect ratio, etc.), you also get some advanced tools, including automatic input source detection, sharpness, 6-axis hue/saturation, gamma modes (from 1.8 to 2.6).

 The stand of the monitor is sturdy and versatile with up to 110mm height adjustment, 90° pivot, -5°/15° tilt, +/- 15° swivel and 100x100mm VESA mount compatibility, while the screen has a light matte anti-glare coating that prevents reflections without making the image too grainy.

 There are also some RGB lighting elements at the rear of the monitor.

-Connectivity options include DisplayPort 1.4, two HDMI 2.0 ports (limited to 144Hz), a USB-C port with DP 1.4 Alt Mode and 90W PD, a headphone jack, dual 3W built-in speakers and integrated KVM functionality.
+Connectivity options include DisplayPort 1.4, two HDMI 2.0 ports (limited to 144Hz), a USB-C port with DP 1.4 Alt Mode and 90W PD, a dual-USB 3.0 hub, a headphone jack, dual 3W built-in speakers and integrated KVM functionality.

 Price & Similar Monitors